 La Mer

 La Mer is one of Dubai’s most happening beachfront destinations, where you can soak up the sun, sand, and surf.
-The whole place has an industrial aesthetic, which you would find anywhere else in Dubai.
+The entire area has an industrial aesthetic, which is also prevalent throughout Dubai.
 Here, you can relax at a beach lounger or cabana, indulge in beach games, and have fun in its exuberant settings.

 One of the most affluent neighborhoods of Dubai, Dubai Marina, is a fine example of modern Dubai.
-Some interesting things to do here are strolling along the Dubai Marina Walk, yachting at the yacht club, shopping at the Dubai Marina Mall, lounging at the JBR Beach, and ziplining at XLine Dubai, the longest urban zipline in the world.
+Some interesting activities to enjoy here include strolling along the Dubai Marina Walk, yachting at the yacht club, shopping at the Dubai Marina Mall, lounging at the JBR Beach, and ziplining at XLine Dubai, the longest urban zipline in the world.

 Burj Khalifa

-The pride of Dubai, the Burj Khalifa, is the tallest building in the world.
-Measuring 828 meters, the building has around 162 floors.
-It has two observation decks, one on the 124th floor and another on the 148th floor.
-Both observation decks give you the chance to see a 360-degree aerial view of the entire city.
+The pride of Dubai, the Burj Khalifa, is the world’s tallest building.
+Measuring 828 meters in height, the building has around 162 floors.
+It features two observation decks, located on the 124th floor and the 148th floor.
+Both observation decks offer a 360-degree aerial view of the entire city.
 You can dine at the restaurant on the 122nd floor of the Burj Khalifa for a unique experience.

 Dubai Garden Glow